Augusta Personal Injury Attorneys

 Med Pay is a form of voluntary “no fault” insurance that will cover from $1,000 to $50,000, depending on the terms of your policy.
 Med Pay covers your vehicle, and will not cover you for accidents that occur while you were occupying another vehicle.
 It also covers injuries to your passengers.

-Is it easier to win claim against a defendant in a commercial truck accident than against a defendant in a car accident claim?
+Is it easier to win claim against a defendant in a commercial truck crash than against a defendant in a car crash claim?

 It can be, for three reasons: